 - Proposals should be minimum 350 words and maximum 500 words

-- Proposals can be in English, Spanish or Portugese; we're happy to accept any of these languages.
+- Proposals can be in English, Spanish or Portuguese; we're happy to accept any of these languages.
 The text must include the following four sections:

-- 3 outline of the implications or impact of your project
+- 3) Outline the implications or impact of your project

 - You will need to supply at least three keywords but no other supplementary information (such as references, images, tables, information about additional authors, etc.); these will be requested later if your proposal is accepted

 - We are not asking for a copy of your paper now, so ignore the option to submit one